 - As already mentioned, Cijin Island is pretty small, and chances that you’ll get lost are slim.
 However, it’s always a good idea to have Google Maps already downloaded on your phone.

 - Southern Taiwan is generally much warmer than the rest of Taiwan, even during winter.
 Along with the tips in my Taiwan packing list, bring plenty of sunblock and remember to stay hydrated.
 Oh and don’t forget your sunglasses and camera!

 How to get to Cijin island

 If you’re already in Kaohsiung, getting to Cijin Island is super easy.
 (If not, check out my guide on how to get to Kaohsiung from Taipei).
 Cijin Island is located just off the shore of Kaohsiung, and there are several ways to access the island.
 The Cross Harbor Tunnel connects the mainland and the island, and ferries also run frequently between the two ports.
 If you don’t have a car, the easiest way to get to Cijin is to hop on the tourist ferry at Gushan Ferry Pier Station (鼓山輪渡站).

 To get to Gushan Ferry Terminal in Kaohsiung, hop on the KMRT Orange Line to Sizhiwan Station.
 Head to Exit 1 and follow Lixiong Road until you reach Binhai 1st Road.
 From here, turn right and simply keep straight.
 The ferry terminal is right at the end of the street – you can’t miss it!

 Insider Tip: Depending on which time of day you visit, Binhai 1st Road is an exciting place for a quick walkabout.
 On weekends and close to dinner time, the street is often packed with locals and travelers sampling their way through the rustic traditional local eateries and abundant snack shops.
 If time permits, enjoy a gentle stroll here before you hop on the ferry.

-The ferry ride to Qijin only takes 5 minutes and costs NT$40 per person.
-If you already have an Easy Card, that is also an option for you.
+The ferry ride to Qijin only takes 5 minutes and costs NT$30 per person.
+However, the price will be slightly cheaper if you pay with an Easy Card.
 Ferries leave every 10 minutes from 5 am to 2 am between Gushan Ferry Pier Station and Cijin Ferry Terminal.